Can Pacific Biosciences of California Inc. (PACB) Remain Competitive?

 Analysts’ Opinion of PACB

-Many brokerage firms have already submitted their reports for PACB stocks, with Morgan Stanley repeating the rating for PACB by listing it as a “Equal-Weight.”
-The predicted price for PACB in the upcoming period, according to Morgan Stanley is $7 based on the research report published on September 09th of the current year 2020.
+Many brokerage firms have already submitted their reports for PACB stocks, with JP Morgan repeating the rating for PACB by listing it as a “Overweight.”
+The predicted price for PACB in the upcoming period, according to JP Morgan is $15 based on the research report published on October 02nd of the current year 2020.

-Cantor Fitzgerald, on the other hand, stated in their research note that they expect to see PACB reach a price target of $5.
-The rating they have provided for PACB stocks is “Overweight” according to the report published on June 02nd, 2020.
+Morgan Stanley, on the other hand, stated in their research note that they expect to see PACB reach a price target of $7.
+The rating they have provided for PACB stocks is “Equal-Weight” according to the report published on September 09th, 2020.

 Insider Trading